Generic name: abaloparatide

 Radius Health, Inc.

-Tymlos is a trademark of Radius Health, Inc.
+Tymlos is a registered trademark of Radius Health, Inc.

 injection, for subcutaneous use